LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Experiments

 \subsection{Initialization Overhead}

-Table~\ref{tab:ourmethod_init_time} summarizes the initialization time, training time, and total time of LoRA-DA under different ranks, evaluated on the GSM8K task.
-The results show that the initialization phase remains stable across all ranks, while the training phase increases slightly with larger ranks, leading to a modest growth in total time.
-Notably, initialization accounts for only about 6\% of the overall time, indicating that the main computational cost lies in the training phase.
-This demonstrates the good scalability of LoRA-DA under different rank settings.
+Table~\ref{tab:ourmethod_init_time} summarizes the initialization time, training time, and total time of \ourmethod{} under different ranks on the GSM8K task.
+Here, the training time corresponds to the fine-tuning time shared by all LoRA-based methods, including the baselines, while the initialization time reflects the additional overhead introduced by LoRA-DA.
+Notably, initialization accounts for only about 6\% of the total time, indicating that the extra cost of LoRA-DA remains small.
+Moreover, the initialization time remains stable across different ranks, suggesting that \ourmethod{} scales well under varying rank settings.